 What were once bustling nightspots are now much comparable to a sleepy ghost town, there’s been as dispersing of revelers to the fringes of the city where the laws are in place, and generally there is a lot less positivity towards late night culture in what could and should be a vibrant and functional, 24-hour city.
 The laws are forcing Sydney siders to go in either two directions.
 Be super organised, buy alcohol ahead of time for pre-drinks and set off for a night out much earlier 9:30 rather than 11:30.
 Winding back the clock to ensure that they are in the desired club, bar or hotel way before the 1:30am lockout “curfew”.
 Or alternatively just don’t go out and that is the direction many are turning to.
 The hassle of heading out and feeling the disappointment when you are turned away is just not worth the fuss.
 Hermitage or House Parties – are becoming the way to go.

 So what about the violence?
 NSW’s Bureau of Crime Statistics and Research’s latest research (from ambulance and police administrative data sources) reports a decline in late-night assault trends since the lockouts were implemented back in March last year.
 However, assaults in 2013 were at the lowest levels in a decade, suggesting a decline in violence was happening regardless of the lockout laws.

 So, what are the next steps for Sydney?
 The perspectives are changing slowly away from the pessimistic attitudes towards the lockout laws, and more about building culture and finding new ways to engage people.
 The ideas are certainly there – big and small, practical and creative.

-The question still remains if the system in place to enhance security and safety of party goers is for the greater good to Sydeny culture and society or just penalizing everyone for the actions of the minority.
+The question still remains if the system in place to enhance security and safety of party goers is for the greater good to Sydney culture and society or just penalising everyone for the actions of the minority.
 Fingers are crossed that the law review in the coming months is in favour of all those who are directly effected.